loglabs/mltrace/README.md

 ### Run pipelines

-To use the logging functions, you will need to install various dependencies:
+To use the logging functions in dev mode, you will need to install various dependencies:

 ```
 pip install -r requirements.txt